arangodb/docs/3.5/http/general.md

 For your convenience it is possible to generate this token via the [ArangoDB starter CLI](../programs-starter-security.html#using-authentication-tokens).

-Should you whish to generate the JWT token yourself with a tool of your choice, you need to include the correct body.
+Should you wish to generate the JWT token yourself with a tool of your choice, you need to include the correct body.
-The body must contain the _iss_ field with string value `arangodb` and the `server_id` field with an arbirtrary string identifier:
+The body must contain the _iss_ field with string value `arangodb` and the `server_id` field with an arbitrary string identifier:

 ```json
 {